lucamouchel/ML-project2/README.md

 with all other parameters as defaults.

-To predict using the above trained model, run:
+To predict using the above-trained model, run:

 ```
 python project/src/testingScripts/predict_test.py --model-dir testing_models/<> --per_gpu_eval_batch_size <>